donkirkby/chess-kit/docs/new_rules.md

 neighbouring pieces, then you have formed one connected group and you win.
 Count how many cards you have left in the two draw piles, and that's how many points you win.

-# Broken Games
-These ideas seemed promising, but didn't work at the table.
-Maybe I'll come back to them, if I get inspired.
-Masquerade Chess seemed broken for 15 years, before I had the idea to hide only the capture moves.

 ## Cloak and Dagger Chess
 Pawns are played as usual, but all other pieces are replaced by numbered